-I was asked during a recent Live Q&A session for advice on Sugar and IBS (Irritable Bowel Syndrome).
+During a recent Live Q&A session regarding advice on Sugar and IBS (Irritable Bowel Syndrome).
 Here's what was mentioned...

 Having heaps of sugar if you have irritable bowel syndrome won't necessarily be great for it.
 If you've already got irritable bowel syndrome, you'll be feeling a little bit gassy, a bit sore, bloated, all that kind of stuff.
 And you need to watch what triggers you because everyone has a slightly different profile.